Our Story

 Eight founding members filed Articles of Incorporation, receiving approval from the State of Ohio.

-The inception of Ebenezer Healthcare Access dates back to 2011 when Wright State University and the Montgomery County Department of Public Health jointly conducted research to assess refugees' health needs in Montgomery County.
-Wright State University was represented by Dr. Kristina Redko, the then program Research Director, and Jean de Dieu Mukunzi, Principal Investigator.
-On the other side, Montgomery County Public Health was represented by Cheryl Scroggins.
+The inception of Ebenezer Healthcare Access dates to 2011, when Wright State University and the Montgomery County Department of Public Health jointly conducted research to assess refugees' health needs in Montgomery County.
+Wright State University was represented by Dr. Kristina Redko, then the program's Research Director, and Jean de Dieu Mukunzi, Principal Investigator.
+Montgomery County Public Health was represented by Cheryl Scroggins.

 Research Impact

-This research on immigrants was the first of its nature to provide workable recommendations to uplift the immigrants' ability to navigate The United States health care system.
-Other similar recommendations were formulated by Welcome Dayton, and the University of Dayton's department of sociology.
+This research on immigrants was the first of its kind to provide workable recommendations to improve immigrants' ability to navigate the United States healthcare system.
+Similar recommendations were also developed by Welcome Dayton and the University of Dayton's Department of Sociology.

 Building Partnerships

-Inspired by research-based recommendations, the Ebenezer Healthcare Access foundation committee held meetings with Wright State University's department of public health, the department of sociology at University of Dayton, Montgomery County public health, Premier Health Partners, Kettering Health Network, Welcome Dayton, and immigrant community leaders.
+Inspired by research-based recommendations, the Ebenezer Healthcare Access Foundation Committee held meetings with Wright State University's Department of Public Health, the University of Dayton's Department of Sociology, Montgomery County Public Health, Premier Health Partners, Kettering Health Network, Welcome Dayton, and immigrant community leaders.

-The meetings were designed to analyze the gaps in immigrants' access to health care in the Greater Dayton area, and to assess the necessity of launching this organization.
+These meetings were designed to analyze gaps in immigrants' access to healthcare in the Greater Dayton area and to assess the need for launching the organization.

 Official Formation

-From the meetings held at different times with different stakeholders, most of the public health partners concluded that the gaps in delivering healthcare services to immigrants are remarkable.
-Following this unanimous view, a team of eight people filed Articles of Incorporation to the Secretary of the State Ohio for approval.
+From meetings held at various times with different stakeholders, most public health partners concluded that the gaps in delivering healthcare services to immigrants are significant.
+Following this consensus, a team of eight individuals filed Articles of Incorporation with the Ohio Secretary of State for approval.

-The competent State authority has approved Ebenezer Healthcare Access with the issuance of the Certificate of Incorporation.
+The appropriate state authority approved Ebenezer Healthcare Access through the issuance of a Certificate of Incorporation.

 Key Contributors to Our Success